ogcio/ogcio-ds/govie-frontend/docs/contributing/managing-change.md

 You can read more about how `$govie-suppressed-warnings` and `_warning` work by reading their respective sassdocs in `/src/govie/settings/warnings.scss`.

-We make this option available for users because they can not always action deprecation warnings or upgrade their codebase beyond a specific version of GOV.UK Frontend.
+We make this option available for users because they can not always action deprecation warnings or upgrade their codebase beyond a specific version of GOV.IE Frontend.
 For example, a legacy codebase that does not have the resource to upgrade to the latest breaking change where a deprecated feature will be removed.
 This feature allows those users to continue to operate their codebase without having to repeatedly see non-actionable deprecation warnings in their testing.